Wear Protective Face Masks for Gorilla & Chimpanzee Trekking – Keep the Primates Safe

 Various surveys have shown that most gorilla trekkers would gladly don protective masks.
 We feel that this is not about the Gorilla Trekker but the protection of the endangered of the Mountain Gorillas.
 Though one thinks of the Trekker’s comfort of Gorilla Trekkers, the conservation of the Mountain Gorillas must be thought of first.

 If a human, not wearing a protective face mask, spread the coronavirus to the gorilla population of Bwindi Impenetrable Forest or Mgahinga Gorilla Park, the results would be disastrous.
-Yes, it would not be an enhancement to those selfies with the gorillas, but the gain of gorilla protection is greater.
+Yes, it would not be an enhancement to those selfies with the gorillas, but the gain of gorilla protection is more significant.

 We recommend that our clients pack Facial protective masks for their Gorilla Trek.
 We further suggest that and recommend that the Uganda Wildlife Authority make it a requirement beginning now.
 Face Masks – using them is common sense.